 PARKING

+Main Campus:

-Please park on the left side of the parking lot, facing head in.
+Parking in on the left or right side of building.
+The front of the building parking spaces are designated for parent drop off.
 You may use the front entrance door.
-You may also park on the right side of the parking lot and building.
-The side door and ramp is available there for entering the building.
+The side door to the classrooms are available if needed for handicap purposes and ramp is available there for entering the building.
+We will designate a handicapped space, if necessary.

-If you have a disability and require a ramp to enter the building, you can enter on either side of the building.
+If you have a disability and require a ramp to enter the building, you can enter on either side of the building, into the classrooms.
 There is a ramp available on both sides.

+At Eagle River Elementary School SACC After the Bell:

+Park in the designated parking for staff only.

 DISCIPLINE PROCEDURE

 In the event that disciplinary action must be taken the first step will be for the employee and the Director to meet privately and define the problem.
 Together, they will come up with a plan to remedy the problem.
 This meeting will be recorded in the employee’s file.
-If after the first meeting the problem continues, the employee will be given a written reminder and meet with the Director again to discuss the problem and a correction plan.
+After the first meeting, if the problem continues, the employee will be given a written reminder and meet with the Director again to discuss the problem and a correction plan.
 The employee may be given a second chance to remedy the problem.
-Again this meeting will be recorded in the employee’s file.
+Again, this meeting will be recorded in the employee’s file.
 If the problem persists after the second meeting, the employee may be dismissed.

 Immediate dismissal may occur as a result of any of the following, but are not limited to the following reasons: